Content is loading, please wait

 This is the best way to figure out why people leave your onboarding process and where they’re getting stuck.
-Instituting form drop-off reporting helps identify which fields users find confusing and gain meaningful insights on where to optimize your onboarding flow.
+Instituting form drop-off reporting helps identify which fields users find confusing and gain meaningful insights on where to optimise your onboarding flow.

-Localize the language and fields of your process
+Localise the language and fields of your process

-Localization makes your platform more attractive to new users in corresponding regions and reduces barriers to sign up.
+Localisation makes your platform more attractive to new users in corresponding regions and reduces barriers to sign up.
 In addition to language, it’s also important to ask for the right details based on locality (e.g. Social Security Number in the US, Codice Fiscale in Italy, etc.)

 Build in verification and compliance

 Each region has its own regulation, which is why it’s helpful to build in verification with your PSP.
 Transferring responsibility and operations of keeping up with these local regulations to your PSP lets you reallocate time and resources to your core business.

 |Localised onboarding (captures regional requirements in form fields)|